How To Choose New Flooring Like A Pro!

 How To Measure Carpet Yourself

 Many homeowners are overcharged for Carpet, Padding and Labor!
 If you get three carpet estimates from three different carpet dealers, I guarantee you will get three different estimates for the amount of material your home requires and the total cost to get the job done.
 This is because every estimator measures differently.
+Not quite sure if the salesperson's measurements are accurate?
+It is always wise to get at least three estimates from local carpet stores.
+Then you can compare prices and measurements side by side and make wise and informed choices.
+Learn How to Measure for Carpet Yourself!

 "Some salespeople over-measure intentionally while other salespeople over-measure because they are not well-trained at the art of carpet measuring."